Chief Buffalo Child Long Lance

-Lumbees were known in the late nineteenth and early twentieth centuries."
-Furthermore, the Professor asserts "There is no doubt that Long Lance had valid claims to Indian ancestry on both his mother's and his father's side.
-His mother's people, however, the Lumbee, occupied an anomalous position in the racially segregated South [United States]."
+It has been traditionally speculated whether Long was of any indigenous ancestry; he claimed to be of mixed Cherokee, white and black heritage, at a time when Southern society imposed strict binary divisions of heritage in a racially-segregated society.
+After his tribal claims were unable to be verified and the truth about his African-American heritage came out, he was dropped by these same social circles to which he had gained entry.
+Today, the Lumbee Tribe of North Carolina and other scholars generally consider Long to have been of Lumbee descent, an indigenous population known for its tri-racial heritage.
+During Long's lifetime, the Lumbee people were referred to by various names by the North Carolina General Assembly, including the "Cherokee Indians of Robeson County."
+This name lasted until 1956, when the population was formally redesignated by Congress as Lumbee.

 Early life and education

+Long had ambitions that were larger than what he saw of his future in Winston, where his father Joseph S. Long was a janitor in the school system.
 In that segregated society, African Americans had limited opportunities.
 Long first left North Carolina to portray Indian characters in a "Wild West Show".
 During this time he continued to build upon his (later proven to be fraudulent) stories of being Cherokee.

 In 1909, Long claimed to be half Cherokee when he applied to the Carlisle Indian Industrial School and was accepted.
 He also lied about his age to gain admission.
 He graduated in 1912 at the top of his class, which included prominent Native Americans such as Jim Thorpe and Robert Geronimo, a son of the famous Apache warrior.

 Long entered the St. John's and Manlius Military academies in Manlius, New York with a full musical scholarship, based on his performance at the Carlisle School.